ktpeace/ktpeace/README.md

 *<p align="center">📆 What I'm Up To on 1/17</p>*

-- Building the frontend of a commissioned project in React (est. 30% complete)
+- Building the frontend of a commissioned project in React (est. 30% complete / 5 days remaining)

-- Building a small project to show my design skills  (est. 40% complete)
+- Building a small project to show my design skills  (est. 40% complete / 2 days remaining)

-- Cementing data structures and algorithms with a former bootcamp student by following Frontend Masters' "The Last Algorithms Course You'll Need" and working on Leetcodes (est. 60% complete)
+- Cementing data structures and algorithms with a former bootcamp student by following Frontend Masters' "The Last Algorithms Course You'll Need" and working on Leetcodes (est. 60% complete / 3 days remaining)

-- Learning Python (est. 10% complete)
+- Learning Python (est. 10% complete / cannot estimate, knowledge too limited)

 ---